 After nine years of almost uninterrupted criminal activity, on June 10, 1944, Johnson arrived at Alcatraz.
 He was placed with America’s toughest criminals—the “select” group who defy rehabilitation to the utmost.
 John Elgin Johnson was to take his place with the sullen breed who populate “The Rock.”

-It is difficult to imagine what Johnson actually learned at Alcatraz; but, in his own words, he learned to hate.
-In nine years Jonson must have heard thousands of innocence pleas from “framed” prisoners.
-His own mind might have been seething with vitriolic condemnation of the forces which kept him in vigilant tow.
+It is difficult to imagine what Johnson actually learned at Alcatraz, but, in his own words, he learned to hate.
+In nine years Johnson must have heard thousands of innocence pleas from “framed” prisoners.
+His own mind might have been seething with vitriolic condemnation of the forces that kept him in vigilant tow.
 Perhaps it was here that he heard of “FBI agents’ cruelty,” for he later stated “The FBI stinks—they hold guys out of windows and even sometimes let them drop!”

 Johnson’s tutelage was complete.
 He now hated society, hated law enforcement, probably hated himself.
 He was now ready for his greatest coup.
 It eventually came.